BrankoVukmirovic/Ally-Py-docs/plugin-guide/models.rst

         def __init__(self):
         EntityServiceAlchemy.__init__(self, UserType, QUserType)

-After the user type modules have been defined you just need to start the application and because of the AOP configurations we have made the user type will appear automatically as one of the REST services that can be accessed via http://localhost/resources/Sample/UserType.
-We will have of course an empty list here to begin with, so lets insert a user type.
+After defining the UserType modules, start the application and the Aspect-Oriented configuration will automatically populate the REST services in `\Sample\UserType <http://localhost/resources/Sample/UserType>`_.
+This list is initially empty, so populate it with a POST request:

 method
         POST